Skip to main content

 Ohio has specific rules about who can make a will, how it must be signed, how many witnesses are needed, and whether notarization is required.
 Here's everything you need to know about creating a valid last will and testament in OH.

-This is general information, not legal advice.
+General information, not legal advice.
 Laws can change.
 Consult a Ohio attorney to confirm current requirements.

 Ohio Will Requirements at a Glance